 Inspiring Neighbourhoods Grant

-	Developed out of the This is my neighbourhood (TIMN) program, the Inspiring Neighbourhoods Grant (ING) is intended to support communities in creating a city of safe and inspiring neighbourhoods. $150,000 of TIMN funding has been repurposed for the ING to fill gaps in funding options for community associations to advance the building of great communities across Calgary.
+The Inspiring Neighbourhoods Grant (ING) is intended to support communities in creating a city of safe and inspiring neighbourhoods.
+This grant has an annual budgeted allocation of $150,000.
+The ING grant is designed to fill gaps in funding for community associations to advance the building of great communities across Calgary.

 The Inspiring Neighbourhoods Grant supports community-led projects and initiatives with the following objectives:

 - Support communities in becoming more socially cohesive with safe, inclusive spaces and programs that respond to residents’ needs

 - Help residents feel an increased sense of belonging and contribute meaningfully to their neighbourhood

 - Develop community organizations that are resilient and working towards achieving greater sustainability

 The Inspiring Neighbourhoods Grant is a matching program.
 The applicant must contribute an amount equal to or exceeding the grant request.
 Applications are accepted online throughout the year with ongoing review periods – apply now.